 - Last decade was quite fruitful for MeV-GeV Dark photon searches.
 Nevertheless large parameter space in mass and coupling remains unexplored.
 HPS experiment at Jefferson lab with its unique experimental capabilities is ready make sizable contribution to these searches - HPS had a long journey since the first proposal built detectors, run successfully engineering runs, made a significant progress in understanding the backgrounds, developed analysis technics and built a realistic MC - First physics paper on resonance search was published from analysis of 2015 engineering run data.
 While analysis of displaced vertex search did not rule out any territory, it resulted a reliable analysis procedure.
-More results are expected from analysis of 2016 data - Currently, the highest priority for HPS are the completion of the upgrades and preparations for the first production running in Summer of 2019 - After 2019 run, 134 PAC days of approved beam will remain.
+More results are expected from analysis of 2016 data - Currently, the highest priority for HPS are the completion of the upgrades and preparations for the first production running in Summer of 2019 - HPS is also preparing for more beam time request.
 Extended runs at low (~2 GeV) and high (~6 GeV) energies will explore significant part of well motivated parameter space